mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 ## Approach 2: Composition With Separate Types and A Shared Core

-This approach extracts common functionality into a shared core structure and each individual type of search exists at the top level:
+This is a common approach in the wild. it extracts common functionality into a shared core with each individual type of search type existing at the top level:

 ```rust
 // Common fields used by all search types